Brunei travel guide

-It is easy to get lost when visiting the rainforest.
+Police advise individuals against hiking alone in the forest, including at well-known recreation areas.
+It’s easy to get lost when visiting the rainforest.
 Use recognised and well-known guides, and stay on the footpaths.

 Although there’s no recent history of terrorism in Brunei, attacks can’t be ruled out.
 You should be aware of the global risk of indiscriminate terrorist attacks which could be in public areas, including those frequented by expatriates and foreign travellers.